 Apartheid Heritages: A Spatial History of South Africa’s Township’s website is part of a larger analogue and digital book project currently under development by Dr. Angel David Nieves.
 This “book” is in the very early phases of discussion and development with a university press.

-Nieves is Professor of Africana Studies, History, and Digital Humanities at Northeastern University.
-He was most recently Associate Professor of History at San Diego State University (2017-2020).
-Nieves was an Associate Professor at Hamilton College, Clinton, N.Y., USA (2008-2017).
-At the time he is currently Co-Directing Hamilton’s Digital Humanities Initiative (DHi), a $1.75 million Mellon Foundation Grant funded project (http://www.dhinitiative.org).
+Dr. Nieves is Professor of Africana Studies, History, and Digital Humanities at Northeastern University.
+He was most recently Associate Professor of History at San Diego State University in San Diego, California, USA.
+(2017-2020).
+Nieves was an Associate Professor at Hamilton College in Clinton, New York., USA (2008-2017) and co-directed Hamilton’s Digital Humanities Initiative (DHi), a $1.75 million Mellon Foundation Grant funded project (http://www.dhinitiative.org).

-Nieves’s scholarly and community-based activism examines the intersections between architecture, social justice, and human rights on the Internet, and critically engages with issues of race and the built environment in cities across the Global South.
-Coinciding with his work in digital humanities, Nieves’s research on the history of heritage conservation and urban regeneration efforts in South Africa (in particular, the South African township, Soweto), where Nieves has traveled annually since 2004.
-From 2006-2008 he worked to create the Soweto’76, A Living Digital Archive at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland, as a Faculty Fellow from the School of Architecture, Planning and Preservation (SoAPP).
+Dr. Nieves’s scholarly and community-based activism examines the intersections between architecture, social justice, and human rights on the Internet, and critically engages with issues of race and the built environment in cities across the Global South.
+Coinciding with his work in digital humanities is Dr. Nieves’s research on the history of heritage conservation and urban regeneration efforts in South Africa, in particular the South African township called Soweto, where he has traveled annually since 2004.
+From 2006-2008 he worked to create the Soweto’76, A Living Digital Archive at the Maryland Institute for Technology in the Humanities (MITH) at the University of Maryland as a Faculty Fellow from the School of Architecture, Planning and Preservation (SoAPP).

 Financial support has been provided by: